 As exciting as it is to come back from the grocery with your fresh produce, knowing exactly how to keep it fresh for as long as possible is a skill one needs to learn.
 If not cared for properly, lettuce can turn into a soggy mess, and nobody wants that.
-So, to assure you always have delicious, crunchy lettuce every time you need it, there are a few things you ought to know.
+So, to ensure you always have delicious, crunchy lettuce every time you need it, there are a few things you ought to know.

 It may be intimidating, especially if you don’t spend much time in the kitchen, but you need not worry; the process of how to keep lettuce fresh is quite simple; however, it does require a few tips and tricks we’ll be happy to share with you.
 Keep reading and learn how to keep lettuce fresh the right way.

 Is lettuce good for you?

 Lettuce offers a myriad of health benefits that can serve you in the long run; you probably eat it on salads which should be an integral part of any healthy diet.
 This is the reason lettuce is a staple in every household.
 It is a key ingredient in your burgers, tacos, coleslaws, and more.

 Why is it hard to keep lettuce from wilting?

 Keeping lettuce fresh is often easier said than done.
 This is due to the very same nature of the lettuce; like other green and leafy vegetables, they have a distinctly short shelf life.

 If stored correctly in a clean crisper refrigerator pull out drawers, wrapped in paper towels, and kept in an airtight bag or container away from warm spots, lettuce can be kept fresh this way for up to a week.